kellyloria/GL4_buoy_QAQC/README.md

 The buoy is instramented with 8 invidual RBR sensors that measure temperature, 3 PME sensors that measure dissloved oxygen, 1 PME sensor that uses a Li-COR quantum sensor to measure photosynthetically active radiation, and 1 PME C7 sensor to opically measure chlorophyll concentration.

 # Explaination of scripts:
+All current scripts in which ongoing sensor QA'QC can take place are labeled with "_agg"